oampo/thinkful-projects/node/form_handling_and_servers/band.md

 But a great band is nothing without a great band name.
 Would Megadeth have sold so many albums if they were called Medium-sized-deth?
 I think not.
 And who wants to spend the time thinking of a great name, when you can get a computer to do the hard work for you?

+For this project you'll build a Node app to generate band name ideas and member pseudonyms for [power trio](http://en.wikipedia.org/wiki/Power_trio) bands playing different generes of music (e.g. Country, Heavy Metal, Jazz).

 ## Milestones

 ### Milestone 1: Creating the band name

 For a gig in the back room of the local bar you should write an app which:

-* Displays buttons for different genres of music (e.g. Country, Heavy Metal, Jazz)
+* Displays a form with buttons for different genres of music.
 * Makes a request to the server when one of the buttons is clicked, passing in the genre.
 * Generates a genre-appropriate band name
     - This can be done by adding together random start and end portions.
 For example, for country the start part could be "The Ol' Time", "The Foggy Mountain", or "The Whiskey Drinkin'", and the end part could be "Hillbillies", "Boys", or "Bluegrass Band".
 This would give band names such as "The Whisky Drinkin' Hillbillies", or "The Foggy Mountain Bluegrass Band".
-* A results page should show the band name which you've generated
+* Shows a results page with the band name you've generated.

 ### Milestone 2: Give yourselves pseudonyms

-For an 11AM slot at the Isle of Lucy Jazz-Blues Festival your app should:

-* Generate and display suitable pseudonyms for each member of a [power trio](http://en.wikipedia.org/wiki/Power_trio).
-    - You can use a similar technique to the genre generation using first and last names.
+For an 11AM slot at the Isle of Lucy Jazz-Blues Festival your app should generate and display suitable pseudonyms for each of your three members.
+You can use a similar technique to the genre generation using first and last names.
 So for example a first name could be "Drinkin' Willie", and the last name could be "McGraw III", to give the name "Drinkin' Willie McGraw III".

 ### Milestone 3: More flexible band lineups

 To sell out three nights at Madison Square Garden your app should:

-* Allow the user to select how many members will be in the band and which instruments they will play.
+* Allow the user to select how many members will be in the band and which instruments they'll play.
 * Use the pseudonym generator to create a pseudonym for each member.
 * Display the band name, along with the pseudonyms and instruments.